Fitchburg, Massachusetts

 Fitchburg is a city in northern Worcester County, Massachusetts, United States.
 The third-largest city in the county, its population was 41,946 at the 2020 census.
-Fitchburg is home to Fitchburg State University as well as 17 public and private elementary and high schools.
+Fitchburg State University is located here.

 History

 Fitchburg was first settled in by Europeans in 1730 as part of Lunenburg, and was officially set apart from that town and incorporated in 1764.
 The area was previously occupied by the Nipmuc tribe.
 It is named for John Fitch, one of the committee that procured the act of incorporation.
 In July 1748 Fitch and his family, living in this isolated spot, were abducted to Canada by Native Americans, but returned the next year.

 Fitchburg is situated on both the Nashua River and a railroad line.
 The original Fitchburg Railroad ran through the Hoosac Tunnel, linking Boston and Albany, New York.
 The tunnel was built using the Burleigh Rock Drill, designed and built in Fitchburg.
 Fitchburg was a 19th-century industrial center.
 Originally operated by water power, large mills produced machines, tools, clothing, paper, and firearms.
 The city is noted for its architecture, particularly in the Victorian style, built at the height of its mill town prosperity.
 A few examples of these 19th century buildings are the Fay Club, the old North Worcester County Courthouse and the Bullock house.

+In 1922, it was affected by the 1922 New England Textile Strike, shutting down the mills in the city over an attempted wage cut.

 As the city is one of Worcester County's two shire towns, it has hosted the Northern Worcester County Registry of Deeds, established in 1903, and the county jail on Water Street.

-The 1961 film Return to Peyton Place was filmed in Fitchburg.
+In 1961, two films Return to Peyton Place and By Love Possessed filmed exterior street scenes, town squares and public buildings in Fitchburg.